 Once going down that rabbit hole, I found a whole another world, that I really want you to find too.
-Nighttime routines and bedtime routines have absolutely changed our family dynamic.
-It has changed my marriage.
-It has changed how I interact with my kids.
-It has changed our ability to sleep well, which in turn keeps us happy, healthy, and less irritable.
+Nighttime routines and bedtime routines have absolutely changed our entire family dynamic.
+It has changed my marriage, changed how I interact with my kids.
+As well as, changed our ability to sleep well, which in turn keeps us happy, healthy, and less irritable.
 Most importantly, we don’t dread putting our kids to bed anymore, and they don’t dread it either.

 In this episode you’re going to get your evenings squared away and learn all about setting up a bedtime and nighttime routine.
 Find all the details below on when I fit in these routines to our day, and other helpful resources.